MITgcm/MITgcm/doc/examples/examples.rst

 Here we show a modified :filelink:`model/inc` source code file, customizing MITgcm’s array sizes to our model domain.
 This file must be uniquely configured for any model setup; using the MITgcm default :filelink:`model/inc/SIZE.h`  will in fact cause a compilation error.
-Since FORTRAN77 lacks dynamical memory allocation capabilities, this must be specified by parameter choices in a source code ``.h`` file rather than as a runtime (namelist) parameter settings, as done with :filelink:`data <verification/tutorial_barotropic_gyre/input/data>`, :filelink:`data.pkg <verification/tutorial_barotropic_gyre/input/data.pkg>`, etc.
+Note that MITgcm's storage arrays are allocated as `static variables <https://en.wikipedia.org/wiki/Static_variable>`_ (hence their size must be declared in the source code), in contrast to some model codes which declare array sizes dynamically, i.e., through runtime (namelist) parameter settings.

 For this first tutorial, our setup and run environment is the most simple possible: we run on a single process (i.e., NOT  `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ and NOT multi-threaded) using a single model :ref:`"tile" <tile_description>`.
-See other tutorials for more  complex model domain decomposition.
+For a more complete explanation of the parameter choices to use multiple tiles, see the tutorial Baroclinic Gyre.

-- These lines set parameters :varlink:`sNx` and :varlink:`sNy`, the number of grid points in the :math:`x` and :math:`y` directions, respectively, for a model tile.
+- These lines set parameters :varlink:`sNx` and :varlink:`sNy`, the number of grid points in the :math:`x` and :math:`y` directions, respectively.

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/code/SIZE.h
        :start-at: sNx =